 - 4.2.
 A reviewer should decline to review a manuscript if she/he feels technically unqualified, if a timely review cannot be done, or if the manuscript is from a scientific competitor with whom the reviewer has had an acrimonious professional relationship, or a conflict of interest as defined above (section 4.1).

 - 4.3.
 Reviewers should be encouraged, but not required, to sign reviews.
 The Editor will preserve anonymity of reviewers should a reviewer elect to remain anonymous.

 - 4.4.
-Reviewers should treat the manuscript as confidential.
+Reviewers must treat the manuscript as confidential.

 - 4.5.
-Reviewers should ask the Editor for permission to discuss the paper with others for specific advice, giving names and reasons for such consultation.
+Reviewers must ask the Editor for permission to discuss the paper with others for specific advice, giving names and reasons for such consultation.

 - 4.6.
-Reviewers should not pass the manuscript to another to carry out the review without permission from the Editor.
+Reviewers must not pass the manuscript to another to carry out the review without permission from the Editor.

 - 4.8.
 Reviewers should clearly support and justify the basis for their review analysis.

 - 4.9.
 Reviewers should alert the Editor to similar manuscripts published or under consideration for publication elsewhere in the event they are aware of such.
 However, it is the responsibility of the Editor, not the reviewer, to decide on the proper course of action once so informed.

 - Citation manipulation is considered unethical.
 Manipulation may include adding citations not contributing to a manuscript’s scientific content or solely aiming at increasing an author’s or a journal’s citations.